mgechev/blog.mgechev.com/content/post/2014-02-08-remote-desktop-vnc-client-with-angularjs-and-yeoman.md

   bufferCanvas.remove();
 });{{< / highlight >}}

-As first step the link function checks whether the `VNCClient` is connected, if it isn&#8217;t the directive simply adds the text `"No VNC connection."` and hides the template (actually now a DOM element).
+As first step the link function checks whether the `VNCClient` is connected, if it isn’t the directive simply adds the text `"No VNC connection."` and hides the template (actually now a DOM element).
 We can also take more advanced approach here, we can watch the `connected` property and undertake different actions depending on its value.
 Doing this will make our directive more dynamic.
 But for simplicity lets stick to the current implementation.

 The line `var bufferCanvas = createHiddenCanvas(VNCClient.screenWidth, VNCClient.screenHeight)` creates new hidden canvas.
 It is responsible for capturing the current state of the remote screen in size the same as the screen itself.
 So if the size of the remote screen is 1024x768px this hidden canvas will be with 1024px width and 768px height.
 We instantiate new instance of `VNCClientScreen` with parameter the hidden canvas.
 The constructor function `VNCClientScreen` wraps the canvas and provides method for drawing on it: